Image 1 of 9

 Apple Pascal Syntax Chart

 Designed by Jeff Raskin & Tom Kamifuji.
 Published by Apple Computer inc. 1979.
 Offset Lithograph on high gloss paper.
 Apple Document Number 030-0111-00.
 Measures 86cm x 55cm.
-Condition: Excellent.
-Some small marks here and there.
-One 2cm tear (repaired).
+Condition: Overall Very good.
+Some damage to edges and minor marks throughout.
+Pin holes/tape marks at corners.

 Widely considered to be the ultimate geek poster, it features a colour-coded syntax chart of the Apple Pascal programming language.
 This poster, dating to 1979, was produced around the time Apple enjoyed great success with its Apple ][ computer, one of the most important successful personal computers of all time.